shoelace-style/shoelace/docs/components/split-panel.md

 ### Vertical

 Add the `vertical` attribute to render the split panel in a vertical orientation where the start and end panels are stacked.
+You also need to set a height when using the vertical orientation.

 ```html preview
 <sl-split-panel vertical style="height: 400px;">